elabftw/elabdoc/doc/install-nas.rst

     :alt: qnap

 Tested with firmware version 4.3.3 on a TVS-EC1080.

+.. note:: This has been reported to work on a Synology NAS

 This page describes the installation of eLabFTW on a Qnap NAS.
 The procedure is different than on a normal GNU/Linux server.